Joey5729/ATLA-Line-Visualization/README.md

 307; The Runaway: I consider the two lines that open the episode are a flash-forward of sorts.
 I count them the second time they are said in the episode, not the first.

 309; Nightmares and Daydreams: Which of Aang's hallucinations are a dream and which are real isn't well defined.
 These are the scenes I decided were dreams, and therefor aren't counted: the pants nightmare, the math test nightmare, Ozai telling Aang he slept in, "Baby, you're my forever girl," and the UNO reverse card pants nightmare.
 I counted the lines spoken by and to Sokka, Katara, and Toph during the duel sequence because I think they were actually spoken.

+317; The Ember Island Players: Lines spoken by/to the players don't count as lines spoken by/to the characters themselves.